pudly/schmopera-hugo/content/articles/bon-appetit-indeed-don-t-miss-muse-9-s-delicious-musical-menu.md

 ## What can audiences expect at _Bon Appetit!
 A Musical Tasting Menu_?

-**Anna**: They can expect hilarious texts paired with many catchy tunes and of course a slice of delicious chocolate cake.
+**Anna**: They can expect hilarious texts paired with many catchy tunes and, of course, a slice of delicious chocolate cake.
 The staging we've developed for the two art songs sets makes the poetry leap off the page and heightens the comedic potential.
 Audiences will be able to experience Julia Child out of their TVs and up close in _Bon Appetit!_.

 **Hyejin**: Audiences can expect a delightful, delicious, and delectable journey through our menu that has been carefully planned for you.

+>"Like Child, the singer shouldn't be afraid to make mistakes while being personable and engaging."

 ## What do you think is the trick to playing a good Julia Child?